HaulHub/haulhub_web_ui_automation/qa-ui-automation/README.md

 └── general_settings.conf
 ```
 When adding a new environment, simply add the URL to the list in environment_urls.
-If you need to add a new driver, add it to the folder keeping the format and filename (`drivername_webdriver.conf`), and add it to the python script.
-You can ask @goperez if you're unsure how add this to the python code.

 general_settings will be applied to **all** config files.
 Add common serenity parameters in here.